CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 For more information about CDC's privacy policy, please visit [http://www.cdc.gov/other/privacy.html](https://www.cdc.gov/other/privacy.html).

 ## Contributing Standard Notice
-This repository is the final version and as such any forks/pull requests will not be accepted.
 Please contact SKarki@cdc.gov if you would like to suggest any changes.

 All comments, messages, pull requests, and other submissions received through